 Two simulated, case-based activities will allow health care professionals to virtually manage patients with MDS or AML.
 Each activity will require the participant to work through the case by obtaining a patient history, considering differential diagnoses, ordering and interpreting laboratory tests, and more.
 This virtual experience will help the clinician transfer the learned behavior into his/her practice to improve patient care.

-These cases will be available at www.ashacademy.org in November 2018.
+These cases are available at www.ashacademy.org.

 CheckPath Simulations for Pathologists